abhishah1608/abhishah1608/README.md

 - 👋 Hi, I’m Abhi Shah
 - 👀 I have 7 years of experience in Web Development working as a full stack developer and also have worked on various javascript Frontend framework such as Angularjs, Angular.
 - I have work experience in various framework Java Spring Boot Web API, C# Core Web API, Python Flask API, Fast API, SQL server, Mongodb and Node.js, AngularJS, Angular 12+, Javascript, Python Flask API.
-- 🌱 I’m currently learning machine learning algorithms, Cybersecurity and worked on various projects to integrate AI features in existing projects.
+- 🌱 I did postgraduation diploma in Artificial intelligence and Cybersecurity, integrated AI and security features in various SME enterprise projects.
-- 💞️ I’m looking to collaborate with Artificial Intelligence, machine learning enthusiastic so that I can learn and build my profile as an AI Engineer.
+- 💞️ I’m looking for a full-stack development role in Canada.
 - 📫 Reach me at abhishah1608@gmail.com

 <!---